abanoubha/OS/README.md

 - ready to use libraries for all various things (text to speech, speech to text, OCR, decoders, encoders, .. )
 - support for all display languages and keyboard layouts
 - support for Go, Rust, C++, C, Java, Kotlin, Swift (SwiftUI), dart (flutter) .. etc (choose a standard one)
-- file system (fs) with versioning (like btrfs) with speed
+- ~file system (fs) with versioning (like btrfs) with speed~
 - reactive programming : not-async=bg and not-sync=blocking.
-- touchpad gestures : like gome 40 or mac os
+- touchpad gestures : like gnome 40 or mac os
 - OS is ready out of the box :
   - word-processor (word)
   - slideshow (powerpoint)